secretstartups/handbook/sales/qbrs/index.html.md

    1. Sales Dev
    1. Channel
    1. Alliances
-1. All sessions will be recorded and there will be a verbatim written transcription available via Chorus, so notes taken during QBRs should focus on key takeaways and value-add commentary and conversation.
+1. All sessions will be recorded, so notes taken during QBRs should focus on key takeaways and value-add commentary and conversation.
 See [Note Taking](/handbook/sales/qbrs/#qbr-note-taking) section below for full note taking guidance.

 ## QBR Communication
 1. QBR-related Slack channels will be created no later than five weeks before the start of QBRs.